The 20 Best Melanoma Doctors Near Me in Indianapolis, IN

 English

-Ahmad Al is a Hematologist in Indianapolis, Indiana.
-Dr. Al has been practicing medicine for over 18 years and is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are ALK-Positive Non-Small Cell Lung Cancer, Lung Adenocarcinoma, Small Cell Lung Cancer (SCLC), and Squamous Cell Lung Carcinoma.
+Ahmad Al is a Hematologist practicing medicine in Indianapolis, Indiana.
+He has been practicing medicine for over 18 years.
+Dr. Al is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses ALK-Positive Non-Small Cell Lung Cancer, Lung Adenocarcinoma, Small Cell Lung Cancer (SCLC), and Squamous Cell Lung Carcinoma.

 Languages Spoken: